Tyaisurm/DECSV/DECSV_project/README.md

-﻿# DECSV_project - Document Editor for CSV-files - LERT
+﻿# DECSV-project - Document Editor for CSV-files (SLIPPS Teacher Tool)

 This project is about making a CSV file editor, that allows its users to open CSV files in it, anonymize possible personal